ossec/ossec-docs/about/how_to_help.rst

 Documenting OSSEC:
 ^^^^^^^^^^^^^^^^^^

-The OSSEC documentation is hosted in a `github repository <https://github.com/ossec/ossec-docs>`_.
+The OSSEC documentation is hosted in the `ossec-docs <https://github.com/ossec/ossec-docs>`_ github repository.
 Issues and pull requests can be submitted on the site.
 Emails containing details of issues can also be sent to the `ossec-list <https://groups.google.com/forum/#!forum/ossec-list>`_ google group.